Skip to main content

 Learning outcomes

-1. Understand the role of major theories, movements, trends, procedures, systems and methods in the development of architecture and built environment within its historic and geographic context.
+1. Advanced understanding of major theories, movements, trends, procedures, systems, design thinking and methods in the development of architecture and built environment within its historical and geographic context.

-2. Evaluate, critique and analyse a given site/building by means of model making, oral and visual presentation, and a written research essay.
+2. Critically evaluate and analyse a given precedent study by means of oral and visual presentation, and a written research essay.

-3. Appreciate the vernacular and indigenous wisdom embedded in building activities.
+3. Demonstrate knowledge of vernacular and indigenous design and culture embedded in building activities.

-5. Participate and contribute to any debate on architectural discourse.
+5. Participate and demonstrate autonomy and self-reflection in contributing to debates on architectural discourse.

 Enrolment requirements